Dietetics and Nutrition

 - patients with nausea or vomiting

 - patients who have issues with their swallowing

 - those who need assistance with eating and drinking

 If family members feel that their relative would benefit from the Red Tray system then they can request for the system to be implemented.

-Discharge Services – Patients who continue to need dietetic support following discharge from hospital will be supported and can be seen in outpatients clinics here at the hospital or by the community dietetic team.
-There are several general outpatient clinic sessions at Barnsley Hospital for adult patient.
+Patients who continue to need dietetic support following discharge from hospital will be supported.
+Such patients can be seen in outpatients clinics here at the hospital, or by the community dietetic team.
+There are several general outpatient clinic sessions at Barnsley Hospital for adult patients.

 Paediatric Dietitians at Barnsley Hospital

 The paediatric dietitians based at Barnsley Hospital see babies, children and adolescents up to the age of 15 years old.
 Those aged 16 years and over will be seen by the adult dietetic team.